 - About Us

-Program trainees receive guidance from UCSC faculty mentors that possess a wide range of expertise in areas critical for advancing stem cell research.
-The mentors draw from four different departments in the School of Engineering and the Division of Physical & Biological Sciences: Biomolecular Engineering, Electrical Engineering, and Molecular, Cell, & Developmental Biology, and Applied Mathematics & Statistics.
+Master's internship program trainees receive guidance from UCSC faculty mentors that possess a wide range of expertise in areas critical for advancing stem cell research.
+The mentors draw from four different departments in the School of Engineering and the Division of Physical & Biological Sciences: Biomolecular Engineering, Electrical Engineering, Molecular, Cell, & Developmental Biology, Applied Mathematics & Statistics, and Chemistry & Biochemistry.

 Using alternative splicing microarrays to profile changes in splicing and transcription during stem cell differentiation, as a means of understanding this form of regulation for cell type identity.